wafuwafu13/random-integer/README.md

 [![Build Status](https://travis-ci.org/wafuwafu13/random-multiple-integers.svg?branch=master)](https://travis-ci.org/wafuwafu13/random-multiple-integers)

-This is a program for generating an array containing random multiple integers with a specified range
+This is a program for creating an array containing multiple random integers by specifying the range and number

 ## Use examples